turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

   // TODO: check for tie and return correct result

   /**
-   * TODO: check for a winner
+   * TODO: check for a winner (hint: make sure the mark is not null)
    * - check rows
    * - check columns
    * - check diagonals